hdumcke/multipass-orchestrator/README.md

 Usage is really simple:

-write a yaml file describing the environment you want to deply and deploy it with:
+Write a yaml file describing the environment you want to deploy and deploy it with:

 ```
-mpo-delpoy <config.yaml>
+mpo-deploy <config.yaml>
 ```

-and when done:
+And when done:

 ```
 mpo-delete <config.yaml>